nam0102ht/upgrad-eshop/README.md

 Please clone and follow the way runs it as the backend API of this app
 #### [https://github.com/nam0102ht/ecommerce-upgrad-eshop-backend]

+User this informations for login as role administrator:
+"email" : "admin@upgrad.com"
+"password": "Admin@123"

 ## Available Scripts